 - 7.1 All members of the school staff providing support to a pupil with medical conditions will be provided with suitable training.
 Training needs must be discussed and identified when the pupil's IHCP is being developed and reviewed and updated when the pupil's IHCP is reviewed.
-See the procedures specified in Appendix A (Protocol following notification that a pupil has a medical condition). - 7.2 Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions and to fulfil the requirements set out in individual IHCP.
+See the procedures specified in Appendix A (Protocol following notification that a pupil has a medical condition). - 7.2 Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions and to fulfil the requirements set out in individual IHCPs.
 They will need an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures. - 7.3 Parents and carers can often provide information as to how a pupil's needs can be met. - 7.4 The school will ensure all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing that policy.
 Epilepsy, Asthma and Anaphylaxis training is delivered annually by the School Nurses team.
 All First Aid trained staff are encouraged to attend this training which takes place in school.
-Since the school has elected to provide emergency asthma inhalers and emergency Adrenaline Auto-Injectors (AAI) the school will ensure that all staff are aware of the procedures set out in Appendix B (Protocol for asthma inhalers in school), Appendix D (Asthma protocol) and Appendix E (Adrenaline Auto-Injector protocol) and know how to recognise an anaphylactic or asthma attack and know what to do in the event of such attacks.
+Since the school has elected to provide emergency asthma inhalers and emergency Adrenaline Auto-Injectors (AAI) the school will ensure that all staff are aware of the procedures set out in Appendix B (Protocol for asthma inhalers in school), Appendix D (Asthma protocol) and Appendix E (Adrenaline Auto-Injector protocol) and know how to recognise an anaphylactic or asthma attack and know what to do in the event of such attacks. - 7.5 School has access to an AED (Automated External Defibrillator) during school hours, located in the Sport Centre.
+The nearest additional AED is located in the Ernest Cook Trust car park. - 7.6 First Aiders will call for an ambulance, when appropriate.